Upgrade to remove ads

 Bisector of a Segment

-a line, segment, ray, or plane that intersects the segment at its midpoint
+is a line, segment, ray, or plane that intersects the segment at its midpoint.

-Two angles in a plane that have a common vertex and common side but no common interior points.
+are two angles in a plane that have a common vertex and a common side but no common interior points

 Bisector of an Angle